DFLP Rotor Straightening and Machining

 In parallel to the blading and seal strip installation, MD&A produced a new stub shaft in support of performing the high-speed balance.

-The balance work involved installation and aligning the new stub shaft, installation of the rotor in the high speed balance facility, balancing the rotor at operating speed, and performing an overspeed test of the rotor.
+The balance work involved the installation and aligning of the new stub shaft, installation of the rotor in the high-speed balance facility, balancing the rotor at operating speed, and performing an overspeed test of the rotor.

 The rotor work was completed on schedule and returned to the owner.